Build a Virtual Disk Image¶

 .xen_loader

-: the Xen target loader which is expected to load this guest, supported values are:hvmloader
+: the Xen target loader which is expected to load the guest.
+Valid values are:hvmloader

 ,pygrub